Greetings mate, and Welcome aboard!

 As in, you may not really care that it’s flawed.
 You may come to adore its idiosyncrasies.

-Those same issues that manifest in a back-and-forth comparison with other headphones actually enhance my overall enjoyment when I’m just listening to music, doing some gaming, or watching a film with the 58X.
+Those same issues that manifest in a back-and-forth comparison with other headphones actually enhance my overall enjoyment when I’m just listening to music, gaming, or watching a film with the 58X.

 Still,